zayenz/minizinc-pentominoes-generator/README.md

   --seed            the random number seed to use (if absent, use system
                     entropy)
-  -d, --debug       debug print the generated board --help            display usage information
+  -d, --debug       debug print the generated board --strategy        strategy to use for generating the board (source (default),
+                    target, close, and far)
+  --help            display usage information
 ```

 The `model/` folder contains a model for the problem, and the `data/` folder contains a set of instances.